1 9 6 8 (UK)

 First broadcast as part of the BBC’s arts strand Omnibus, this show replaced the usual mix of interviews and cultural events with one of television’s most haunting hours.

-Published in 1904, M.R.
-James’ Oh Whistle and I’ll Come To You tells the story of a professor’s holiday on a windswept British coast.
+Published in 1904, M R James’ Oh Whistle and I’ll Come To You, My Lad tells the story of a professor’s holiday on a windswept Norfolk coast.

-Finding a medieval whistle engraved with a warning, he blows it and summons something that confronts the formerly sceptical academic with absolute proof of the supernatural.
+Finding a medieval whistle fashioned from a bone and engraved with a warning, he blows it and summons something that confronts the formerly sceptical academic with absolute proof of the supernatural.

 Director and producer Jonathan Miller’s adaptation distilled the story to its bare bones, dispensing with its wry humour and focusing on an atmosphere of sustained terror.
-Stark, static, black & white shots allowed the viewers to absorb the period details.
+Stark, static, black & white shots let the viewers absorb the period details.

 The soundtrack consisted of whistling wind and the haunted professor’s mumblings, making the sudden, indistinct appearance of the ghost – accompanied by a weird, electronic screaming – horrifyingly powerful.

-Michael Hordern’s performance as Professor Parkins was inspired.
+Michael Hordern’s performance as the bumbling, self-satisfied old academic Professor Parkins was inspired.
 Apparently improvising his limited dialogue, Hordern made him repressed, unable to relate to staff or guests at his hotel, and happiest in his own company.

 Parkins only really springs to life and talks expansively when at breakfast where he finds himself ruminating on existential matters with The Colonel (Ambrose Coghill).